 - I plan to travel domestically at least a couple times a year

-The Amex EveryDay Credit Card is not a perfect card for everyone, but if you're looking for good rewards to strengthen your credit history and want to get a taste of their famous customer service when it comes to traveling, it just may be the perfect card for you.
+If you're looking for good rewards to strengthen your credit history and want to get a taste of their famous customer service when it comes to traveling, it just may be the perfect card for you.

 Do you use the Amex EveryDay credit card?
 How has the card worked out for you?
 If you have any great tips (or nightmares) to share with the rest of us, let us know in the comments below.